bakinnebrew/houses/README.md

+# Houses

-# houses
+# Desciption
-problem set combining knowledge learned about Python and SQL
+Houses is a problem set combining knowledge learned about Python and SQL through the CS50 courses provided by HarvardX.